ngcxy/ngcxy.github.io/_projects/7_llm.md

 ---

-This is a ongoing USC directed research project supervised by Professor Young Cho at Viterbi School of Engineering.
+This is an ongoing USC directed research project supervised by Professor Young Cho at Viterbi School of Engineering.
 Our group of three is currently developing a smart TA application that can reply to students' answers immediately based on a model trained by previous posts.